 (Case Study) Replicate the Secret of This Highly Profitable Consultancy

-Most of the time, consulting leaders reach out to me because their firms are experiencing problems: their business growth has stalled, or they keep having to offer discounts to win projects, or they find themselves going through tedious client recruitment processes where their consultants have to follow up on their pitches multiple times.
+Most of the time, consulting leaders reach out to me because their firms are experiencing problems: their business growth has stalled, or they keep having to offer discounts to win projects, or they find themselves going through tedious client recruitment processes.

 I love listening to the stories that leaders in these consulting firms share.
-It’s an opportunity for me to continuously grow my library of educational content and benchmark consultancies' financial performance.
+It’s an opportunity for me to continuously study and benchmark their financial performance.